wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    ### Sample exam questions

 1. <a target="_blank" href="https://github.com/dgkanatsios/CKAD-exercises">https://github.com/dgkanatsios/CKAD-exercises</a>
-   provides sample exam questions.
+   by Dimitris-Ilias Gkanatsios (of Microsoft) provides sample exercises to prepare for the CKAD exam.

 1. <a target="_blank" href="https://medium.com/bb-tutorials-and-thoughts/practice-enough-with-these-questions-for-the-ckad-exam-2f42d1228552">Practice enough</a>

+   ### Use play environments

-8. Use kubectl commands in a Kubernetes cluster 60 minutes at a time within <a target="_blank" href="https://learn.openshift.com/playgrounds/">Red Hat's OpenShift Playground</a> powered by KataKoda.
-Use the "oc" CLI program.
+8. Use playground instances to use kubectl commands in a Kubernetes cluster (60 minutes at a time) :

+   KodeKloud instances come up the quickest.

+   Coursera makes use of Google cloud, requiring copy and pasting of accounts and passwords, bringing up CLI, creating environment variables, etc. every time.

-   The playground environment is pre-loaded with Source-to-Image (S2I) builders for Java (Wildfly), Javascript (Node.JS), Perl, PHP, Python and Ruby.
+   KataKoda, <a target="_blank" href="https://learn.openshift.com/playgrounds/">Red Hat's OpenShift Playground</a> using its "oc" CLI program.
+The KataKoda playground environment is pre-loaded with Source-to-Image (S2I) builders for Java (Wildfly), Javascript (Node.JS), Perl, PHP, Python and Ruby.
 Templates are also available for MariaDB, MongoDB, MySQL, PostgreSQL and Redis.

+   ### Build speed

 1. See 3 preview exam questions (with answer explained) after signing up at <a target="_blank" href="https://killer.sh/">https://killer.sh</a> (Killer Shell's) CKA/CKAD Simulator</a> provides close replica of the CKAD exam browser terminal with 20 CKAD and 25 CKA questions, at 29.99€ for two sessions (before 10% discount).
 Each session includes 36 hours of access to a cluster environment.
 They recommend you start the first session when you’re at the beginning of your CKA or CKAD journey.

-   ### Build speed

 1. Practice <a target="_blank" href="https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc">Keyboard shortcuts for Bash</a>